-Directly responsible for the execution of self-performed project construction, along with coordination and success of Leidos general contractor’s performed work.
+Directly responsible for the execution of project construction.

-Ensures construction activities follow project plans, specifications, applicable codes, and project schedules.
+Manages construction activities following project plans, specifications, and project schedules.

 Keeps relevant project managers and others informed of project status, issues, and incidents for the project.

-Coordinates and ensures planning and coordination for availability of equipment, tools and materials required to execute self-perform scopes of work.
+Plan and coordinate for availability of equipment, tools and materials required to execute self-perform scopes of work.

-Coordinates and assists in planning and estimating required to support construction estimates, schedules, and procurements.
-This may include schedule development, design reviews, constructability reviews, development of material take-offs and “bills of materials” based on engineering design drawings and project specifications, and development of cost and labor estimates
+Performs planning and estimating as required to support construction estimates, schedules, and procurements.
+This may include schedule development, design reviews, constructability reviews, development of material take-offs and “bills of materials” based on engineering design drawings and project specifications, and development of cost and labor estimates.

 Responsible for change control during the construction phase of projects and for managing budgets tied to construction activities.

-Identifies required design and specification changes prior to construction, and utilizes the request for information process, documenting changes through engineering review.
+Identifies required design and specification changes prior to construction, and utilizes the request for information process, documented changes through engineering review.